- 1. Tea

 It lowers blood pressure, the heart rate and body temperature – everything you need to initiate sleep.

-A study has demonstrated that smelling lavender can not only provide better quality sleep, but can also help treat mild insomnia.
+A study has demonstrated that smelling lavender not only provides better quality slumber, but can also help treat mild insomnia.

 With older people, basil, juniper and sweet marjoram were shown to reduce sleep interruptions and improve overall well-being.